 The primary role of the 2nd Line is to monitor risks and the risk environment.
 These functions serve as an 'overwatch' on the implementation and effectiveness of the controls implemented by the 1st Line in reducing threats or effectiveness of projects and initiatives undertaken to maximise opportunity.

 The 2nd line functions will typically play an advisory role to the business where required - for instance, providing technical advice when developing a quality management system.

 The 2nd line, or more specifically the risk management function, is often responsible for coordinating risk management activities across the organisation such as scenario analysis, developing simulation models and monitoring external and emerging risks.
 This should always be done in close cooperation with the business units and in the context of the organisation's objectives.

-So, what is the role of the 3rd Line of Defence?
+So, what is the role of the 3rd Line?

 Internal Audit is the 3rd line and its primary purpose is to provide independent assurance that risk is managed.
 It does this by evaluating the adequacy and effectiveness of the controls implemented by the 1st line and monitored by the 2nd line.
 It also assesses management's approach to maximising opportunities through the application of sound project and change management disciplines.

 Internal Audit may on occasion provide consulting services to the business on improving the effectiveness and efficiency of the control environment but must never take management responsibility for any part of the organisation other than its own function.

 It is Internal Audit's independence that distinguishes it from the 1st and 2nd Line.
 The first two lines report, and are responsible to the senior management of the organisation.
 In well governed organisations, Internal Audit has functional reporting lines to the Audit Committee and an administrative reporting line only to the CEO.
 This is designed to achieve assurance that is independent from management.